SZHMT 8th International Sufi Conference 2026

 Sufi Practitioners and Spiritual Leaders

-Interfaith and Peacebuilding Advocates
+Interfaith and Peacebuilding Activists

 NGO and Civil Society Representatives

-Cultural and Literary Personalities
+Cultural and Literary Figures

-Spiritual Seekers and the Public
+Enthusiasts and the General Public

 Conference Themes